S. Morgan Smith: History

 By 1908, the company was manufacturing the McCormick turbine, the New Success turbine, and its newest model, the Smith Turbine.
 The company's turbines were operating across the US and in many foreign countries producing waterpower to operate mills that spun cotton, sawed lumber, ground flour.
 Hydroelectric turbines powered melting furnaces at steel mills, pumped water for irrigation, and generated electricity for the lighting and transportation.
-By 1920, the York plant was the largest manufacturer of turbines and employed 750.
+By 1920, the York plant was the largest manufacturer of turbines and employed 750 employees.

 World War I

 The York plant turned to the war effort, beginning with the manufacture in 1915 of two 50 inch 500,000 lb gun boring lathes that Bethlehem Steel ordered.
 They also produced a 480,000 lb slicing lathe and 12 30 inch boring mills.
 Later, Bethlehem placed orders for even larger machines, including the nine machines necessary for Bethlehem to product guns with up to a 20 inch bore.
 Another 14 large gun lathes were ordered, making the plants output 90% war related production.
 The designs were further expanded to fill an order by US Steel for still larger machines for large gun production at a new gun plant at Neville Island.
 These machines would have weighted over 1,500,000 lb but were not completed before the end of the war.